 1 – WordPress is the world’s most popular Content Management System (CMS).
-WordPress is a proven platform, trusted and used by large companies, small businesses, and millions of websites.
+It’s a proven platform, trusted and used by large companies, small businesses, and millions of websites.
 WordPress powers more than a quarter of all new websites in the world and has been continually refined and improved for over a decade (since 2003).
 Every new version of WordPress attracts over 30 million downloads.

 For useful WordPress statistics, see the article below:

 4 – WordPress has features that automate the process of sharing content online and attracting readers and visitors to your site.
-Some of these features include the ability to instantly notify social media networks as soon as new content is published on your site, optimizing your site for best search engine results, and giving your visitors the ability to subscribe to your content via RSS feeds or email.
+Some of these features include the ability to notify social media networks as soon as new content is published on your site, optimizing your site for best search engine results, and giving your visitors the ability to subscribe to your content via RSS feeds or email.

 5 – WordPress is standards-compliant and provides you with a fast, light and free content management system that has sensible default settings, intuitive features, and an extremely customizable core.

 8 – WordPress handles your entire workflow, from initial draft to publishing.
-WordPress has built-in features that allow you to collaborate with other users who can review and edit your content, fix spelling and grammar errors, etc. without sending emails back and forth or using expensive software tools.
+WordPress has many built-in features that allow you to collaborate with other users who can review and edit your content, fix spelling and grammar errors, etc. without sending emails back and forth or using expensive software tools.

 9 – WordPress has a drag-and-drop media file uploader that lets you effortlessly integrate rich media, images, videos, music, audio, and documents into your content, and a media browser that allows you to easily store, organize, and find your files.